 Both “Paragon” and “Heroic” Swashers are a kind of Swasher brand boffers.
 They both exhibit the same qualities as detailed above, including our guarantee.
 However, the crafting methods, materials, look, and price are different.

-Paragon Swashers are currently crafted by Cloud Dragon Armory, who were originally trained by Renaissance Adventures and has been the officially licensed manufacturer of Swashers since 2007.
 Paragon Swashers are the highest quality boffer sports equipment we know, has been tested for many years, and come in a large range of models.
 Heroic Swashers are a different make than the Paragon style and are less expensive because they are crafted using different materials and techniques.

 Other Boffer Types

 We offer other brands of boffers, such as those produced by Epic Armoury.
 While these boffers do not share the same qualities as our Swasher brand boffers, they are safe and durable enough for our programs that we allow their use and sell them.
 Be warned, however: we have found that every latex boffer we have ever tried is not nearly as durable as Swashers.
 We do not guarantee any product other than Swashers.